 - Creative extensions and end cards: This ad type is short-form content served before or after existing CTV creatives.
 Incorporating QR codes is a great way to measure ad impact.

 With CTV adoption rates skyrocketing, marketers should take full advantage of this channel for user acquisition.
 By focusing on CTV advertising and smart CTV measurement, app marketers gain several advantages.

 CTV is becoming a key focal point in family life, existing across different devices in the living room.
 According to a report from eMarketer, almost 60% of US YouTuber viewers watch the video-streaming platform via a connected TV.
 Additionally, television is the overwhelmingly preferred device for American consumers to consume OTT content, with mobile in second place.

 Make a greater brand impact

 In a Statista survey in the U.S., 71% of participants said they were more likely to tell a friend about a brand after seeing it in a connected TV ad rather than viewing the brand in a linear TV ad.
 Don’t underestimate the power of CTV advertising.

 Expand the user journey

 By leveraging CTV advertising, you can assist the other user acquisition channels in your marketing strategy.
-Then, with a solution like Adjust’s CTV AdVision, you can precisely analyze how your CTV ads help users convert within the user journey.
+Then, with a robust connected TV measurement solution like Adjust’s CTV AdVision, you can precisely analyze how your CTV ads help users convert within the user journey.
 Plus, you’ll be able to compare your CTV campaigns to the performance of your other marketing channels for a holistic view of your user journey.

 In summary, CTV advertising is an increasingly vital channel marketers should not ignore.
-If you’d like to book a demo to learn more about our comprehensive CTV solution, CTV AdVision, click here.
+Book a demo to learn more about our comprehensive CTV solution, CTV AdVision, and its powerful CTV measurement offerings.